piotrksiazek/Web-development-react-project-university-2022/README.md

+# Photography portfolio
-# This React application is my school project for web development course.
+This React application is my school project for web development course.